polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/README.md

 You can set several properties to your pages, such as their virtual URL, Name, which template to use, and so on.
 By default, System42's CMS comes with a handful of pre-defined templates, allowing you to create pages with a navbar navigation menu, a completely "empty" page, etc.

+The CMS of System42 is also a reference/example implementation of a website/webapp created with Phosphorus Five.